TAPR/OpenHPSDR-PowerSDR/ReadMe.md

 # OpenHPSDR-PowerSDR

-Latest Release v3.4.7 December 22, 2017
+Latest Release v3.4.8 March 17, 2018

 Read the RealeaseNotes.md for more information.
+# 3.4.8 (2018-3-17)
+- Creates new wisdom file for each folder when using the -datapath command
+- Bug fix for Behringer mini-wheels mapping issue when mapping AGC gain
+- Added support for mapping drive level to a Behringer mini-wheel
+- Added Panafall display for RX2
+- Corrected a resizing problem when enabling RX2
+- NB/NB2 is turned OFF while transmitting when DUP is enabled
+- Added 2kHz Tune Step
+- Changed ANF behavior so that it is disabled when in CW mode
+- Removed the 750Hz CW filter and added a 150Hz CW filter (requires database reset to update)
+- Added an Audio Adaptive Variable Resampler with monitor tools
+- Increased display buffer to support larger than 4k displays
+- Added separate VFO Lock controls for VFOA and VFOB.
+New VFO Lock button will require additional skin files to operate correctly.
+- Added several CAT Commands. (see ReleaseNotes for details)
+- Added a dropped packet ("OOOPs") counter that measures the number of dropped receive packets from radio to PC.
+This may be useful in identifying problems with network setup.
+- fixed bug in CAT Command ZZPT## to change TXProfiles in different modes

 # 3.4.7 (2017-12-22)
-- Control added to force the LPF to the 6m/ByPass posistion during receive.
+- Control added to force the LPF to the 6m/ByPass position during receive.
 Filters must be under manual control to use.
 (Setup=>General=>Ant/Filters=>LPF, HPF/LPF, BPF1)
 - VFO Lock correctly locks VFOA and VFOB.
 - TX Amplitude scaling added to waterfall display.
 (Setup=>Display=>TX)